2017-2020 Fellowship Competition

 The applicant should select an official host from the list of departments below.
 Please review the website and course offerings of Princeton's Academic Departments and choose the one which seems most appropriate.
 It is not necessary to contact a potential host department before submitting your application.
 In addition to a departmental host, you may choose to be affiliated with one of the University's interdisciplinary Programs of Study.

 Host departments (you must choose one)

-Anthropology, Architecture, Art and Archaeology, Classics, Comparative Literature, East Asian Studies, English, French and Italian, German, History, *Music, Near Eastern Studies, Philosophy, Politics, Religion, Slavic Languages and Literatures, Sociology, Spanish and Portuguese.
+African American Studies, Anthropology, Architecture, Art and Archaeology, Classics, Comparative Literature, East Asian Studies, English, French and Italian, German, History, *Music, Near Eastern Studies, Philosophy, Politics, Religion, Slavic Languages and Literatures, Sociology, Spanish and Portuguese.

-* Music.
-PhD candidates in the following areas may apply: Musicology, Music Theory, Ethnomusicology.
+* PhD candidates in the following areas may apply: Musicology, Music Theory, Ethnomusicology.
 DMA recipients are not eligible.

 Programs of Study (optional - you may choose one, two, or none)

-African American Studies, African Studies, Ancient World, Architecture and Engineering, Classical Philosophy, Contemporary European Politics and Society, Environmental Studies, European Cultural Studies, Film Studies, Gender and Sexuality Studies, Hellenic Studies, History of Science, Italian Studies, Judaic Studies, Latin American Studies, Latino Studies, Linguistics, Media and Modernity, Medieval Studies, Political Philosophy, Population Studies, Renaissance Studies, Russian and Eurasian Studies, South Asian Studies, Theater and Dance, Translation and Intercultural Communication, Urban Studies, Values and Public Life
+African Studies, American Studies, Ancient World, Architecture and Engineering, Classical Philosophy, Contemporary European Politics and Society, Environmental Studies, European Cultural Studies, Film Studies, Gender and Sexuality Studies, Hellenic Studies, History of Science, Italian Studies, Judaic Studies, Latin American Studies, Latino Studies, Linguistics, Media and Modernity, Medieval Studies, Political Philosophy, Population Studies, Renaissance Studies, Russian and Eurasian Studies, South Asian Studies, Theater and Dance, Translation and Intercultural Communication, Urban Studies, Values and Public Life

 Natural sciences: Astrophysics only (Spitzer and Russell Fellowships)